aegorfk/TensorFlow.js-for-any-model/README.md

 ![Example detection](assets/object_detection.jpg)

 ## Description
 This site is designed to allow a user to demonstrate the work of his/her model for object detection task via Tensorflow.js interface and WebGL.
 This repository contains a code to run your own model in a browser using Tensorflow.js.
 Recently, real-time object-detection was only possible to do with specialised hardware or hard-to-install software with tricky system requirements.
 Now you can use these models  with any basic webcam or mobile camera.
-Finally, users can access your applications by just opening a URL(if you host it somewhere).
+Finally, users can access your applications by just opening a URL (if you host it somewhere).
 Since all computing is done on the device, the data stays private.

 ## Limitations (friendly notice)
 You should be aware of certain limitations of in-browser computing.
 After converting your model into a form, understood by Tensorflow.js (quantisation) weights might be quite heavy.
 For instance, for Faster R-CNN model, weights together weigh about ~100 MB.
-Loading such a large amount of data required me about 3 minutes of sacred patience.
+Loading such a large amount of data required me about ~3 minutes of sacred patience and about ~16 seconds to process each picture.
 Please be aware if you decide to use this type of solution in production.

 ## Model preparation
 The procedure of connecting the model with this application is pretty much standard.